As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The beautiful rose quartz is something that any rockhound will enjoy finding, and you can find this beautiful type of quartz in Texas.

-Some popular areas to find rose quartz include Llano County, Mason County, Central Texas, or Burnet County, Gillespie County.
+Some popular areas to find rose quartz include Llano County, Mason County, Central Texas, Burnet County, and Gillespie County.
 The Town Mountain in Llano County is especially abundant in rose quartz.

 What Crystals Can You Find in Texas?